jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Numerical Experiments

 First, we examine uniformly distributed charges in a cube, a good fit even for non-adaptive FMM variants.
-Figure \ref{fig:uc_hier} shows a slice through the middle of the generated distribution and hierarchy at level 4 for $N = 2^{20}$.
+Figure \ref{fig:uc_hier} shows the generated distribution and hierarchy at level 7 for $N = 2^{20}$.

-Runtimes and errors for different parameter settings on CPU and GPU are shown in Figure \ref{fig:cube_perf}.
+Runtimes and relative $L^\infty$-norm errors for different parameter settings on CPU and GPU are shown in Figure \ref{fig:cube_perf}.
 Overall, the implementation performs as expected: While the GPU resources are not yet exhausted, the dispatch overhead dominates and runtimes increase only slightly.
 Once the system is sufficiently large, runtimes scale linearly.
-Also note the large gap in runtime between CPU and GPU execution, which indicates that JAX struggles to optimize the code for CPUs.
-This is also observed in benchmarks using 32 CPU cores (not shown here), which only roughly halves the CPU runtimes across all system sizes.
-In this scenario, increasing $p$ seems more efficient for improving the accuracy than decreasing $\theta$, as runtimes are similar for larger systems but the error is lower for higher $p$.
+Note the large gap in runtime between CPU and GPU execution, which indicates that JAX struggles to optimize the code for CPUs.

-We also show timings of the individual stages (Figure \ref{fig:cube_substep}): Sorting and padding the points (sort), generating the initial multipole coefficients on the finest level (mpls), going down the hierarchy via M2M transforms (godn), going back up the hierarchy via M2L and L2L transforms (goup), evaluating the local expansions for the far field (evloc) and evaluating the remaining contributions directly for the near field (evdir).
-Higher accuracy computations come with increased computational cost, either via the $\mathcal{O}(p^4)$ cost of the far-field transformation operators or via an increased amount of M2L/direct interactions from decreasing $\theta$.
-This is also reflected in the stage timings, where going up the hierarchy takes up much more time relative to the other steps when $p$ is increased.
-Another interesting observation here is how the number of particles per box affects stage timings.
-For example, at $s=3$ and $N=(2^{23}, 2^{24}, 2^{25})$, boxes at the highest hierarchy level contain $N_\text{box}=(32,64,128)$ particles respectively and the ratio of near-field (direct eval) to far-field (all other stages) runtimes changes accordingly.
-Generally though, the cost for far- and near-field interactions is relatively balanced and can be fine-tuned not only by adjusting $p$ and $\theta$, but also the number of splits $s$.
+All parameter sets approximately reach their desired accuracy in the $L^\infty$-norm.
+We also show timings of the individual stages on the GPU (Figure \ref{fig:cube_substep}): Sorting and padding the points (sort), generating the initial multipole coefficients on the leaf level (mpls), ascending the hierarchy via M2M transforms (M2M), accounting for weakly coupled boxes via M2L transforms (M2L), descending the hierarchy via L2L transforms (L2L), evaluating the local expansions for the far field (evloc) and evaluating the remaining contributions directly for the near field (evdir).
+Higher accuracy computations come with increased computational cost, either via the $\mathcal{O}(p^3)$ cost of the far-field transformation operators, via an increased amount of M2L/direct interactions from decreasing $\theta$ or via an increased number of directly interacting points through a higher $N_{\text{max}}$.
+An interesting observation here is how the number of particles per box affects stage timings.
+For example, parameter sets 2 and 3 contain $N_\text{box}=(256,128)$ particles per box at $N=(2^{22}, 2^{23})$.
+The ratio of near-field (evdir) to far-field (all other stages) runtimes changes accordingly.
+Generally however, the cost for far- and near-field interactions is relatively balanced and was successfully fine-tuned not only by adjusting $p$, $\theta$ and $N_\text{max}$ but also the number of splits $s$.